DeepSpringAI/search_mcp_server/README.md

    - The input Parquet file exists and is readable
    - You have write permissions in the output directory
    - The Parquet file is not corrupted
+4. If PostgreSQL conversion fails, check:
+   - The PostgreSQL connection settings in your `.env` file are correct
+   - The PostgreSQL server is running and accessible
+   - You have the necessary permissions to create/modify tables
+   - The pgvector extension is installed in your database

 ### API Response Format